How to use sed to find and replace a string in a file(s) in Linux

 The s stands for substitute, while the g stands for global, which means that all matching occurrences in the line would be replaced.

--in-place:allows in-place editing of files (actually, a temporary output file is created in the background, and then the original file is replaced by the temporary file)
+-in-place or -i:allows in-place editing of files (actually, a temporary output file is created in the background, and then the original file is replaced by the temporary file)

 Other sed commands